SWC-Advanced-Microscopy/measurePSF/README.md

 # measurePSF

-This repository contains the following MATLAB tools that are designed to work with ScanImage.
+This repository contains tools for measuring microscope performance with ScanImage.
+In particular, there are functions for recording and measuring Point Spread Functions (PSFs), and for measuring field of view size using an EM grid.

+## Main functions

-* `record.PSF` to acquire PSF stacks
+* `mpsf.record.PSF` to easily acquire PSF stacks with ScanImage.
 * `measurePSF` to estimate PSF size.
 For a demo, run `measurePSF('demo')`.
 * `Grid2MicsPerPixel`  measures the number of microns per pixel along x and y by analyzing an image of an EM grid.
 * `mpsf_tools.meanFrame` plots the mean frame intensity as a function of time whilst you are scanning.